 Table of Contents

-What Is a Psychometric Test for Students
+What Is a Psychometric Test for Students?

-Here’s why that’s powerful:
+Here’s why it matters:

 Types of Psychometric Assessments